Dill Pickle Chicken

 I used to have this feeling of remorse anytime I poured perfectly good pickle juice down the drain.
-I knew there was something I could and should be doing with it, I just didn't know what.
+I knew there was something I could and should be doing with it, I just didn’t know what.
 Sound familiar?
-Well, this is it — the best ever reason to hang on to that leftover brine in the bottom of the jar.
-Spicy and tangy, it's the one-ingredient brine that makes the most tender and delicious chicken you will eat all summer.

 In case you needed more convincing, this is why you should always save your leftover pickle juice: It will last for quite a while in the fridge, and even longer in the freezer.
 If you don’t have immediate plans for dill pickle chicken, stash the juice in the freezer just like you do veggie scraps.
 Stockpile it and combine brines from different jars until you’re ready to get cooking.

 Consider dill pickle chicken your starting point for so many meals: